 They’re actually French.

-While the origin of mozzarella cheese is disputed between the French and the Italian, it was definitely the French who coated the cheese with breadcrumbs and fried it creating this little piece of heaven.
+While the origin of mozzarella cheese is disputed between the French and the Italians, it was definitely the French who coated the cheese with breadcrumbs and fried it, creating this little piece of heaven.

 Somewhere along the line, it got dipped in marinara sauce.
 And, poof, it was Italian.